IDCubed/oms-docs/sources/contributing/index.rst

 ===================

-Start first by reviewing `this document on the OMS Wiki`_ for a walkthrough of some of our development processes.
+Start first by reviewing `this document on the OMS Wiki`_ for a walkthrough of some of the project's existing development processes.

 .. _this document on the OMS Wiki: https://wiki.idhypercubed.org/wiki/ProjectDocumentation#Developer_Resources